k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 A **Space** is a Fabric cluster - a full working environment with all required modules and services.
 Through the k2cloud - also known as k2cloud Orchestrator - which constitutes of editable UI screens, the user is able to easily spin up a Space.
 This is done through the Spaces page, where you just need to choose what and where - the project, the profile and the location.

 The Spaces page is the starting point to your daily basis work, as it is reached directly from https://cloud.k2view.com/ by default.
-The Spaces page displays your organization's spaces, each via its own Space card that provides information about the Space and showing operational mini-dashboards, as well as letting the user to take actions through it.
+The Spaces page displays your organization's spaces, each via its own **Space card** that provides information about the Space, showing operational mini-dashboards, and lets the user to take actions through it.

 ## Space List